 - methods of analysis employed;

 - reasonableness of the conclusions.

 Submissions for the awards are adjudicated by the IEA Awards Committee chaired by Dr Seamus Hegarty (IEA Publications and Editorial Committee).
 Other members are Dr Dirk Hastedt (IEA Technical Executive Group Chair) and Ms Anne-Berit Kavli (IEA Chair).
 Additional experts may be added to the committee as required.

 Using IEA data

 Fifty years of IEA research have resulted in a wealth of data on numerous aspects of international education.
 The data are managed by the IEA DPC, and are available to researchers free of charge.
-The DPC has also produced specialized software to analyze the study data, and conducts regular trainings on the use of large-scale international databases.
+The IEA DPC has also produced specialized software to analyze the study data, and conducts regular training on the use of large-scale international databases.